 If you love numbers and math and actually enjoy tracking data in spreadsheets, a career as a bookkeeper can be a great fit for moms — especially since these high-paying jobs are often available on a part-time basis, as a work-at home side gig.
-Some bookkeepers earn $60 per hour while working from home, and making their own hours.
+Some bookkeepers earn $75 per hour while working from home, and making their own hours.

-Before you decide to look for work-from-home bookkeeping opportunities, it’s smart to learn more about the job and what it entails.
+Before you decide to look for work-from-home bookkeeping job opportunities, it’s smart to learn more about the job and what it entails.

 Keep reading to learn what bookkeepers do, the skills they require, and how much they get paid.

-What is a bookkeeper?
+What is bookkeeping?

 In a lot of ways, “bookkeeping” is exactly what it sounds like it would be.
 It is the act of “keeping books” — or keeping track of financial transactions for a business, individual or organization.